gulfiliz/gulfiliz.github.io/_posts/2025-05-17-wittgenstein.md

 These are not different theories of the same thing.
 They are different games entirely.

-Trying to reduce one to another — reducing ethics to science, mathematics to logic, religion to metaphysics — is a category error: playing one game by the rules of another.
+Trying to reduce one to another, reducing ethics to science, mathematics to logic, religion to metaphysics, is a category error: playing one game by the rules of another.